-It’s been quite a while since I posted any Monday Muffins, but I set out to change that as soon as I saw King Arthur Flour’s recipe for Zucchini-Coconut muffins.
+It’s been quite a while since I posted a recipe for muffins, but I set out to change that as soon as I saw King Arthur Flour’s recipe for Zucchini-Coconut muffins.
 Perhaps it was my high expectations.

 For example, I simply do not like the earthy taste of whole wheat flour.
-Even though the recipe called for white whole wheat flour, I could really taste it’s gritty flavor in these muffins.
+Even though the recipe called for white whole wheat flour, I could really taste its grit in these muffins.
 So next time, I will use only all-purpose flour.
 I may also add vanilla extract in addition to the coconut extract, and I will likely add ground cinnamon in addition to the ground ginger.

 - For the muffins